PrestaShop/docs/src/content/1.7/modules/creation/good-practices.md

 - Add a link to your documentation included in your ZIP File and to your support page on Addons in the module interface.
 - Follow our [Coding Standards][coding-standards]
-- Create your own tables!
+- Create your own database tables, do not alter PrestaShop's.
 - Develop your module in English, then use PrestaShop translation system to translate your module.
 - Go through directories using PrestaShop variables like: `_PS_CONFIG_DIR_ . '/config.inc.php'`